emoss08/Trenova/README.md

 ## Introduction

 **Trenova Suite** represents an innovative web solution engineered for the complex needs of the modern transportation and logistics industry.
-Leveraging the robust Django framework and integrating cutting-edge frontend technologies, Trenova Suite offers unmatched adaptability and efficiency, customizing itself to meet the specific operational requirements of your business.
+Leveraging golang and integrating cutting-edge frontend technologies, Trenova Suite offers unmatched adaptability and efficiency, customizing itself to meet the specific operational requirements of your business.

 ## Key Highlights